El Camino Image courtesy of jmgarzo

 A Brief History Of Camino de Santiago

-It is in Spain’s far northwest where legends tell about the martyrdom of St. James who is buried in the city which then became the rallying point of the Europeans in fighting the Moors during the 8th century.
+It is in Spain’s far northwest where legends tell about the martyrdom of Saint James who is buried in the city which then became the rallying point of the Europeans in fighting the Moors during the 8th century.
 History states that the Camino was responsible for the largest movement of people in Europe during the Middle Ages.

 People from all walks of life made their way to Santiago de Compostela where a pilgrim mass and certificate of pilgrimage were believed to ensure their souls will spend less time in purgatory.